 To learn more about Fibox customized enclosures read below or email Fibox

 All Fibox enclosures can be customized to meet your application’s requirements.
 Sophisticated CNC machinery can fabricate enclosures with holes, cutouts, recesses, and more.
-Enclosures can be painted, nomenclature can be silk-screened, and accessories can be installed…resulting in delivery of a completed mechanical assembly.
+Enclosures can be laser printed with nomenclature, photoquality images and text.
+Any accessories can be installed…resulting in delivery of a completed mechanical assembly.
 At our Baltimore service center, FiboxUSA maintains a customization facility, staffed with application engineers, CAD and CAM programmers, and equipped with modern CNC machinery specifically designed and built for precision plastic machining.
 Many packaging solutions utilize Fibox accessories to improve the functionality of the enclosure system.
 Fibox can provide assembly services and install accessories specified by the end user, allowing delivery of “ready to use” mechanical packaging assemblies, saving labor and speeding manufacturing.
 The Fibox accessory program includes a large number of items ranging from hinges and latches, cable glands and wiring accessories, to inspection windows and ventilators.For the customer requiring modification of a Fibox standard enclosure, CAD drawing files are available for use with all major computer design programs.
 Factory technical assistance is available to help the engineer create the most cost-effective customized enclosure that will meet his needs.

 Customization impact on enclosure selection.
 Enclosure size, the operating environment, and the NEMA rating make up the main criteria for selecting an enclosure.
 Within Fibox’s wide range of product, you may find even more than one enclosure choice or you may narrow your selection based on your required features.
 For example, a cable gland may be needed for wire entry.
 If a threaded mounting hole is required, a thin wall enclosure may not be suitable for threading and a thicker wall (e.g. 3 mm) enclosure should be selected.
 If you are unsure of your enclosure selection or the impact of desired modifications, please contact our applications staff.
 FiboxUSA can guide your enclosure selection and at the same time suggest cost effective customization methods.